top of page

 c.
 Luke.

-The Book of Luke was written by Luke, who was a physician and one of the original apostles.
+He was a physician and one of the original followers of Jesus.

 a.
 Luke.